-After two years of extensive planning , we finally made it to the Galapagos Islands on January 24, 2023.
-The journey was long, but entirely worth it.
+After two years of extensive planning, we finally reached the Galapagos Islands on January 24, 2023.
+The journey was long but entirely worth it.
 Our first stop was Quito, the capital, from where we flew to Baltra serves, Santa Cruz Island, and finally arrived at Puerto Ayora, the largest town in the Galapagos.
 If you plan on visiting, research the entry requirements beforehand.
 You will need to pay a $100 national park fee and a $20 transit fee in cash, so be sure to have that ready.

-After arriving at the airport on Baltra, you must take a bus from the airport, which costs $5.00, to the Itabaca Canal, and then a water taxi, $1.00 cash, across the canal to Santa Cruz island.
+After arriving at the airport on Baltra, you must take a bus, which costs $5.00, to the Itabaca Canal and then a water taxi, $1.00 cash, across the canal to Santa Cruz Island.
 Afterward, you can catch a bus or taxi into the town of Puerto Ayora, which is about a 40-minute ride.
 On the way to our hotel, we take a private tour to see the giant tortoises and the Los Gemelos craters.

 After briefly stopping at Los Gemelos, we continued to El Chato Tortoise Reserve near Santa Rosa.
 At this reserve, one of the things they do is breed and raise tortoises for the National Park.
 When it’s time to release the tortoises, the particular breed of each one determines which island they are released on.